 3) Was the driver given the proper information to inform him/her that refusing to submit to a breath or blood test could result in a license suspension for a disclosed amount of time?
 Note: In most cases the suspension for a refusal is for a period of at least 1 year but may be longer in some circumstances.

-4) Did the driver refuse to submit to the chemical test or did the accuse fail to complete the standard blood or breath test that was being administered?
-In some cases an individual may have complications that may prevent them from actually being able to give a sufficient air sample on the Breathalyzer, so they may not be refusing but instead unable to perform the function of the test.
+4) Did the driver refuse to submit to, and complete the chemical test (blood or breath) that was administered?
+In some cases, an individual may have complications that prevent them from being able to give a sufficient air sample on the Breathalyzer.
+In these cases, although they submit to the test, it cannot be completed.

-5) Breath testing instrument was not working properly.
-In title 17 in outlines the regulation requirements for the maintenance and operation of the devices used in collecting breath samples.
-The instruments are required to undergo a check for accuracy every 10 days or 150 blows.
-If the attorneys can show that these records were not properly maintained then the BAC may be inaccurate.
+5) The breath testing instrument was not working properly.
+Title 17 of the California Code also outlines the regulations and requirements for the maintenance and operation of the devices used in collecting breath samples.
+The instruments are required to undergo a check for accuracy every 10 days or 150 blows, which ever occurs first.
+If your attorneys can show that these records were not properly maintained, then the BAC results are compromised, and may be inaccurate.